 Chinese Green Beans (Sichuan-Style) Cooking Method

-Authentic Sichuan-style green beans are deep-fried in a wok in very hot oil for just a few minutes until their skins blister and shrivel but retain some crunch on the inside.
-Though it has created some confusion, this deep-frying technique is actually called “dry-frying”.
+Authentic Sichuan-style green beans are deep-fried in a wok in very hot oil for just a few minutes until their skins blister and shrivel while retaining some of their crunchy texture.
+Though it has created some confusion, this deep frying technique is actually called “dry-frying”.
 Once fried, the beans are then quickly stir-fried in a sauce that contains Sichuan peppers, garlic, soy sauce, sugar and sometimes ginger and scallions.

 Ingredients And Substitutions

-- Green beans – For best results, choose beans that are bright green with no brown spots and similar in size.
+- Fresh green beans – For best results, choose fresh beans that are bright green with no brown spots and similar in size.
 You will need 1 pound for this recipe.

-- Neutral oil – I use avocado oil but any neutral oil will work.
+- Neutral oil – I use avocado oil but any neutral oil, or even coconut oil, will work.
 In a pinch, you can use olive oil.

-- Garlic – These Chinese green beans are meant to be garlicky.
+- Garlic – These Chinese green beans are meant to be cooked with lots of garlic.
 But you can use as much or as little as you like.

-- Soy sauce – I like low-sodium soy sauce but any soy sauce, including gluten-free Tamari will work.
+- Soy sauce – I like low-sodium soy sauce but any soy sauce such as gluten-free Tamari , or coconut aminos, will also work.

-- Honey – A little bit of sweet is really important here to balance out the flavours.
+- Honey – For the best green beans, a little bit of sweet is really important to balance out the flavours.

 How To Make Chinese Green Beans

-This dish comes together really fast.
+This delicious side dish comes together really fast.
 Here is the quick run-down:

 - Prepare sauce: In a small bowl, combine soy sauce, honey, sambal oelek and 1 tablespoon water.
 Set aside.